Papua Presidium Council

 The Presidium members are chosen from members of the Panel of Papua.
 Papua Panel itself consists of pillar groups.
 The Papua Council has four pillar groups: political detainees and prisoners (Tapol/Napol), women, the TPN/OPM, and West Papuan Youth and Customary Council of West Papua.
-Theys Eluay was one of the heads of the PDP until his killing by Kopassus in 2001.
+Theys Eluay was the chairperson of the PDP until his killing by the Indonesian death squad affiliated to Kopassus on November 10, 2001 in Muara Tami Sub-District of Jayapura, West Papua.

+Thom Beanal was the Vice Chaiman and the General Secretary was Thaha Alhamid.

 The result of these efforts lead to formation of 100 members team of papuan who met President Habibie as well as his successors president Wahid.
 The result of which is the special autonomy law which is the result of papuan national congress in 2000.

-The legitimacy of the council has been challenged by the West Papua New Guinea National Congress, a rival organisation.